Office of Undergraduate Research Undergraduate research will set you apart.

 • Fellows are required to give a presentation at the annual Student Research Symposium

-• At the end of the fellowship, students will submit a post-fellowship assessment, a final report, and a Research Highlight or Article to Auburn University Journal of Undergraduate Scholarship (AUJUS).
+• At the end of the fellowship, students will need to submit a post-fellowship assessment, and a Research Highlight or Article to Auburn University Journal of Undergraduate Scholarship (AUJUS).

 Fellow Activities